 - Use color and stimulating images throughout

-Just remember, mind maps are meant to be creative, messy, and free form.
+Mind maps are meant to be creative, messy, and free-form.
 It’s not an exact science – there’s no “right” or “wrong” answer with mind maps.

-Here’s an example of someone making a mind map from scratch with just pen and paper and no software.
-I think you will find it the easiest and most creative way to get started.
+Here’s an example of someone making a mind map from scratch with pen and paper and no software.
+I think you’ll find it the easiest and most creative way to get started.
 Watch the video and try one for yourself:

 Digital Tools For Mind Mapping

 Mind maps are easy to make.
-All you really need is a blank sheet of paper and some colored pens or pencils.
-However, there are numerous digital tools available for your computer or mobile device.
+All you need is a blank sheet of paper and some colored pens or pencils.
+However, numerous digital tools are available for your computer or mobile device.

-There are numerous other digital mind mapping software tools.
+There are numerous other digital mind-mapping software tools.
 This article compares the 10 Best Mindmapping Software of 2021.
 Or do your own Google Search and try out different software.
 Each person will find the software that works for them.
-Or just use pen and paper!
+Or use pen and paper!
 Works every time 🙂

-Here is that same mind map again on building a website, but this time it’s with using Bubbl.us
+Here is that same mind map again on building a website, but this time it’s using Bubbl.us.

-Planning and productivity are important in running a business.
+Planning and productivity are essential in running a business.
 To be successful, you’ve got to organize, strategize and take action.
-I’ve written several articles about planning, particularly using Google Calendar.
+I’ve written several articles about planning, mainly using Google Calendar.

-Mind mapping is another organizational tool you may find useful for processing and planning.
-It’s an effective way to get your ideas and connections onto paper, where they can grow into their full potential.
+Mind mapping is another organizational valuable tool for processing and planning.
+It’s an effective way to get your ideas and connections onto paper, where they can grow to their full potential.

-Ideas are important when you’re working on a project or goal.
-They’re the seeds that turn into actions.
+You need abundant and creative ideas when working on a project or goal.
+Those ideas are the seeds that turn into actions.
 If you haven’t read it, check out my article on Where Do Good Ideas Come From?